-The Energy and Mineral Development Program (EMDP) provides funding to tribes with the mission goal of assessing, evaluating, and promoting energy and mineral resources on Indian trust lands for the economic benefit of Indian mineral owners.
+The Energy and Mineral Development Program (EMDP) provides funding to Indian tribes with the mission goal of assessing, evaluating, and promoting energy and mineral resources on Indian trust lands for the economic benefit of Indian mineral owners.
 To achieve these goals, the Department of the Interior's Office of Indian Energy and Economic Development (IEED), through its Division of Energy and Mineral Development (DEMD) office, is soliciting proposals from tribes.
-The Department will use a competitive Start Printed Page 12884evaluation process to select several proposed projects to receive an award.
+The Department will use a competitive evaluation process to select several proposed projects to receive an award.

 FOR FURTHER INFORMATION CONTACT:

 For questions about the EMDP program or submission process:

 - Amanda John, Tel: (720) 407-0607; e-mail: email@example.com; or

 - Robert Anderson, Tel: (720) 407-0602; e-mail: firstname.lastname@example.org.

 For Additional Copies of the Proposal Writing Guidelines Manual:

 - Tahnee KillsCrow, Tel: (720) 407-0655; e-mail: email@example.com;

 For technical questions about the commodity you wish to assess or develop, please contact the appropriate DEMD persons listed below: